sylvainbx/rust-book-fr/FRENCH/src/ch09-02-recoverable-errors-with-result.md

 soit propagée au code appelant.

 <!--
-There is a difference between what the `match` expression from Listing 9-6 and the `?` operator do: error values that have the `?` operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
+There is a difference between what the `match` expression from Listing 9-6 does and what the `?` operator does: error values that have the `?` operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
 When the `?` operator calls the `from` function, the error type received is converted into the error type defined in the return type of the current function.
 This is useful when a function returns one error type to represent all the ways a function might fail, even if parts might fail for many different reasons.
 As long as each error type implements the `from` function to define how to convert itself to the returned error type, the `?` operator takes care of the conversion automatically.
 -->